This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

-At the time of this writing, there have been eight different CPU assemblies.
+At the time of this writing, there have been eight different CPU assemblies as follows.

 Each one requires its own version of hard drive in order to function.
 Using the wrong HDD usually results in a

-blue-screen!
-The seven CPUs can be identified by looking at the rear panel and comparing them to
+blue-screen.
+The eight CPUs can be identified by looking at the rear panel and comparing them to our

-It is also helpful to know what information is unique for each instrument.
+It is also helpful to know what hard drive information is unique for each instrument.
 Below is a list of all unique information

 on the PNA, as shipped from the factory.
 Of course, logins, passwords, cal sets, saved files, and installed programs

 that have been added after delivery are not included here.